olaven/paperpod/README.md

-**This project is still very much work in progress.** More details to come.
+**This project is currently inactive.
+If you're interested regardless, please reach out :).**

 # Paperpod